max0x7ba/atomic_queue/README.md

 * `was_full` - Returns `true` if the container was full during the call.
 The state may have changed by the time the return value is examined.

 # Notes
+The available queues here use a ring-buffer array for storing elements.
+The size of the queue is fixed at compile time.

 In a real-world multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
-When the buffer size is exacted it means that the consumers cannot consume the elements fast enough, fixing which would require either of:
+When the buffer size is exhausted it means that the consumers cannot consume the elements fast enough, fixing which would require either of:

-* increasing the buffer size to be able to handle spikes of produced elements, or
+* increasing the buffer size to be able to handle temporary spikes of produced elements, or
-* increasing the number of consumers, or
+* increasing the number of consumers to consume elements faster, or
-* decreasing the number of producers.
+* decreasing the number of producers to producer fewer elements.

-All the available queues here use a ring-buffer array for storing queue elements.

 Using a power-of-2 ring-buffer array size allows a couple of optimizations:

 * The writer and reader indexes get mapped into the ring-buffer array index using modulo `% SIZE` binary operator and using a power-of-2 size turns that modulo operator into one plain `and` instruction and that is as fast as it gets.
-* The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that logically subsequent elements reside in different cache lines.
+* The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that subsequent queue elements actually reside in different cache lines.
 This eliminates contention between producers and consumers on the ring-buffer cache lines.
 Instead of N producers together with M consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.

 In other words, power-of-2 ring-buffer array size yields top performance.